8 Symptoms of Pneumonia that You Shouldn't Ignore

 What exactly is pneumonia?

 The lungs carry out one of the most important processes of the human body: respiration.
-They distribute oxygen and expel the carbon dioxide from our body.
+They distribute oxygen and expel carbon dioxide from our bodies.

 Pneumonia is an infection that can affect one or both of the lungs.
 It causes the lungs to fill up with liquid and pus, making it considerably harder for the person to breathe.
 Because of the decrease in oxygen and the accumulation of carbon dioxide in the body, it can be life-threatening.

 What are the causes of pneumonia?